Last Updated on November 16, 2020

 Stay at the Pines Country Inn in nearby Pisgah Forest for lovely views and delcious breakfasts to start your day!

-You can also explore the beautiful natural surroundings at Deep Creek National Park when in Bryson City.
+You can also explore the beautiful natural surroundings at Deep Creek Trail inside Great Smoky Mountain National Park, just outside Bryson City.

 Town Square in Burnsville is a great place to start in one of our favorite small towns in North Carolina.
-You’ll find great restaurants and places to shop, and you can also learn about the area’s artists at Toe River Arts.
+You’ll find great restaurants and places to shop, and you can also learn about the area’s artists by visiting Toe River Arts.

 We interviewed its Executive Director and learned more about the organization during this NC Travel Chat!